ronniross/symbiotic-core-library/README.md

 ## 3 Symbiotic Lexicon

 A primary focus of version 2.0.0 is the creation of a clear and accessible lexicon.
 This section defines the novel terms and concepts used throughout this research, explaining how they connect to form a coherent framework.
+Under Development.

 ## 4 The ASI Ecosystem: Core Modules & Tools

 The Symbiotic Core Library is part of a broader ecosystem of interconnected projects.
-The following modules provide practical tools to implement the principles discussed here, while the organization repository can be founded at https://github.com/ronniross/asi-ecosystem, where all repositories are listed, even those not directly as much co-related to the symbiotic idea, but that also are frameworks on how to expand those framings.
+The following modules provide practical tools to implement the principles discussed here, while the organization repository can be founded at https://github.com/ronniross/asi-ecosystem, where all repositories are listed, even those not directly as much co-related to the symbiotic idea, but that also are frameworks on how to expand those framings of collective-well being and green tech.

 You will find conceptual based repositories while as well auxiliary systems and scripts that seek to implement those ideas, which is a way I've chosen to maintain the equilibrium of desired outcomes and, as mentioned, feasible steps.